Dungeon Crawl Classics Role Playing Game

 But the book isn’t just the art – though the art sure aids in suggesting the atmosphere of the game itself.
 This isn’t your brother’s role-playing game.
 For that matter, it isn’t your dad’s AD&D, either.
 Primary creator Joseph Goodman is on record as saying that it’s the first game based on a thorough reading of Appendix N from the original Dungeon Master’s Guide.
 If you’re not in the know, Appendix N was a list of recommended reading featuring the likes of Robert E. Howard, Michael Moorcock, Fritz Leiber, and all kinds of other creators of literary fantasy goodies, most of which my local library didn’t have back when I was in junior high, or I would have been swept away into some realms of adventure a lot earlier.

 DCC has many similarities to the first versions of the original Dungeons and Dragons, and I’m sure you can look up any number of detailed discussions and analyses that will drown you in detail.
 But there are differences as well.
-It is not a clone of the original game, it is a relative.
+It is not a clone of the original game, like some products of the Old School Renaissance; it is a relative.
 The similarity is there, but this one is less interested in minutiae and would prefer that you not flip back and forth through as many pages for rules.
 The gist is that everything is simpler, and better organized.
 Unlike most modern rpgs, there aren’t skills, just assumptions about what your archetypal character would know.
 There aren’t long lists of feats, just guidelines for how to create cinematic combat moments.
 The decrease in rules is liberating.

 Don’t get me wrong – there are rules.
 You can’t have a game without rules.
 But here the rules take a backseat to the fun.
 One of the largest portions of the game is devoted to a long list of spells.
 Each one comes with its own variations – specifically what happens if the spell succeeds really, really well, or backfires badly.
 Most of Goodman’s literary inspirations weren’t filled with easy spellcasting – in those original fantasy and sword-and-sorcery stories, spells could be cast only at great cost, which is why the wielders of spells in the DCC role-playing game are always risking the chance of something going horribly wrong.